Cardi B Knows: The Chancla Is Powerful

 In the past two years, Cardi B has rapidly risen to become the unofficial reina de hip-hop.
 From her 2016 mixtape Gangsta Bitch Music, Vol. 1 to her debut album Invasion of Privacy, the 25-year-old has risen to fame because of her infectious personality, genre-bending hits, and transparent social media presence.
 In the same vein of her success, her identity as an Afro-Latinx woman has also been something the mainstream world has taken time to comprehend.
 The Trinidadian-Dominican rapper has always been quite vocal about her dual identity as a Black woman with Latinx heritage who grew up in the Bronx.
 She’s proud—but Cardi is also an anomaly to celebrity women who live by respectability politics and decorum.

-On Saturday, that defiance of decorum came out in full force at a New York Fashion Week’s Harper's Bazaar party.
+That defiance of decorum came out in full force at a New York Fashion Week’s Harper's Bazaar party.
 In leaked video and from the account of several attendees, a fight broke out when Cardi attempted to assault hip-hop’s other leading lady (and media-boosted nemesis), Nicki Minaj.
 Cardi’s weapon of choice was one synonymous with enraged Latinas everywhere— her shoe.

 In this case, a red satin, platform pump is synonymous with “la chancla”—which translates to “the flip-flop”—a seemingly harmless but simultaneously triggering Latinx symbol of punishment.
 Before its image was oversaturated in telenovelas or Latinx comedies and movies, la chancla was (and still is) a very real symbol of the enraged Latina.
 La chancla could be found in the hands of our frustrated mothers, disappointed abuelas, pissed girlfriends, or distraught wives.
 Sometimes, when words aren’t cutting through as they should—a condition evident in the video when Cardi’s yelling towards Minaj was greeted with Nicki pretending she didn’t exist—the sandal suffices.